MohanedZekry/ShopperMarket/README.md

 [![Build status of the master branch on Windows](https://img.shields.io/badge/version-1-blue)](https://github.com/MohanedZekry/shop_app)
 ====

-E-commerce app UI has two pages one for the product page which has a horizontal list of categories then a list of our products.
+E-commerce app contains product page which has a horizontal list of categories then a list of our products.
 Then on the details page, it shows the price and short description of the product with the Buy Now button.
 The best part of our E-commerce app is, each product has its own color which looks great.

 ## Tools
 - Cubit